 Written specifically for teachers of Earth and environmental sciences, this fun book will help turn students into amateur data scientists and mobile phones and tablets into tools.
-The book is full of tips and ‘how to’s for using existing websites and apps to track and detect patterns in the atmosphere, biosphere, geosphere, and the seasons.
+One of the easiest to read big data books out there, it is full of tips for using existing websites and apps to track and detect patterns in the atmosphere, biosphere, geosphere, and the seasons.

 EMC Education Services

 EMC Education’s Data Science and Big Data Analytics focuses on the ideas, principles, and applications that can be applied to any business or industry type.
 This data science book walks its readers through a number of topics, ultimately guiding them towards becoming a contributor to data science by teaching them such concepts as storytelling with data, analyzing big data, and much more.